abpio/abp-commercial-docs/en/getting-started-react-native.md

 yarn
 ```

-- Open the `Environment.js` in the `react-native` folder and replace the `localhost` address on the `apiUrl` and `issuer` properties with your local IP address as shown below:
+- Open the `Environment.js` file in the `react-native` folder and replace the `localhost` address of the `apiUrl` and `issuer` properties with your local IP address as shown below:

 ![react native environment local IP](images/rn-environment-local-ip.png)